HackingGate/typst-out/README.md

 # Typst Out GitHub Action

-This GitHub action automatically builds Typst files in your repository using a custom Typst ref and uploads the output files as artifacts.
+This GitHub action builds Typst files in your repository using a custom Typst ref, producing configurable output files and uploading them as artifacts.

 [![Test Typst Out Action](https://github.com/HackingGate/typst-out/actions/workflows/test_typst_out_action.yml/badge.svg)](https://github.com/HackingGate/typst-out/actions/workflows/test_typst_out_action.yml)

 ## Features

-- Uses a custom Typst ref to build your Typst files
+- Configurable Typst ref for building your Typst files.
-- Allows for setting the number of days to retain the PDFs as artifacts
+- Option to set the number of days to retain the compiled outputs as artifacts.
-- Supports custom naming of the artifacts
+- Customizable naming convention for the artifacts.
-- Configurable output file extensions
+- Configurable output file extensions.
-- Allows for using a custom template file
+- Ability to use a custom template file.
+- Optional use of built-in Typst fonts or specify your own font path.

 ## Usage

-To use the Typst Out action in your GitHub repository, create a new workflow file (e.g., `.github/workflows/typst_out.yml`) and add the following content:
+To leverage the Typst Out action in your GitHub repository, create a new workflow file (e.g., `.github/workflows/typst_out.yml`) and add the content shown below:

 ```yaml
 on: